 The reason for this is pretty simple.
 The curve itself helps to remove the effects of variations in test difficulty.
 A difficult test will have a more forgiving curve than an easy test to account for the lower raw scores.
 Scaling based on prior examinees allows consistent interpretation between test administrations.
 Using previous responses, the NCBE can develop an expected mean and standard deviation for the test and scale the raw scores so that they fit the expectations for the bar based on prior examinees.

 Only the NCBE knows the experimental mean and standard deviation.
-There is no way for us to predict what raw percentage of questions are required to pass the bar exam because it varies based on the difficulty of the exam.
+There’s no way to predict what percentage of questions are required to pass because the difficulty of the exam varies.
 What does this mean for those who are taking the exam?
 Remember: answer EVERY question!
 This is the best way to maximize your scaled score opportunities.
 Already taken the exam and curious about how the MBE is scored?
 Well, as your 1L professors would say: “It depends!”